SilvinoCarranza/ticket-lifecycle/README.md

 <h3>Real-World Intake</h3>
 <p>
-  Tickets can be created through phone calls, chat apps, email, web forms, or even casual hallway conversations.
+  Tickets can be created through phone calls, chat apps, email, web forms, or even casual hallway conversations.<br />
-  It’s okay to fix things on the spot, but you should always create a ticket to track work for reporting and metrics.
+  It's okay to help immediately, but you should always create a ticket to track work for reporting and metrics.
 </p>